Beginner• 15 minutes

 What's Happening?

-• Objective Function: sphere(x) calculates sum of squares
+• Objective Function: sphere(x) calculates sum of squares—we want to minimize this

 • Bounds: Search space is [-5, 5] for each dimension